ArtemSokolov/ismb2018/README.md

 ## Dependencies

 ### .html render
-The .html render is performed [R Markdown](https://rmarkdown.rstudio.com) and requires the following R packages: `flexdashboard`, `tidyverse`, `kableExtra`, `formattable`, `ggrepel`, `ggridges`, `ggforce`, `gtable`, and of course `rmarkdown`.
+The .html render is performed by [R Markdown](https://rmarkdown.rstudio.com) and requires the following R packages: `flexdashboard`, `tidyverse`, `kableExtra`, `formattable`, `ggrepel`, `ggridges`, `ggforce`, `gtable`, and of course `rmarkdown`.
 Most of these can be installed directly from [CRAN](https://cran.r-project.org/) via `install.packages()`.
 However, certain features might require more recent package versions available on GitHub.
 An example of this is the zoom panel in the mined-vs-DGE plot; to get it to render properly, you will likely need to install `ggforce` from https://github.com/thomasp85/ggforce.

 ### .pdf render
 Rendering to .pdf is done by [Puppeteer](https://developers.google.com/web/tools/puppeteer/), a node library for headless Chrome.
 Most of the guides for Rmarkdown-based posters I looked at use PhantomJS, but I've had many problems with PhantomJS output not matching what I was viewing in my Chrome browser while building the poster.
 To avoid headaches, I switched to Puppeteer.